vaibhav030694/Books_server/README.md

 - POST /books: Create a new book.
 - PUT /books/:id: Update a book by ID.
 - DELETE /books/:id: Delete a book by ID.

+## Schema information
+- **bookSchema:**

+This schema defines the structure of documents in the "Book" collection.
+It includes fields for ISBN (International Standard Book Number), name, author, status, and isadded.
+ISBN, name, and author fields are of type String and are required.
+Status field is of type String and has an enum constraint, meaning it can only have values from the specified list ('in progress', 'completed', 'unread').
+It has a default value of 'unread'. isadded field is of type String and has a default value of '0'.

+- **userSchema:**

+This schema defines the structure of documents in the "User" collection.
+It includes fields for name, email, phone, and password.
+Name, email, phone, and password fields are of type String and are required.
+Email field has a unique constraint, ensuring each email address is unique within the collection.

+- **userListSchema:**

+This schema defines the structure of documents in the "userList" collection.
+It includes fields for user, book, and status.
+User and book fields are references to documents in the "User" and "Book" collections, respectively.
+They are of type mongoose.Schema.Types.ObjectId.
+Status field is of type String and has an enum constraint with values ('in progress', 'completed', 'unread').
+It has a default value of 'unread'.